mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072B-Discovery/Examples/TIM/TIM_PWMOutput/readme.txt

 @par Example Description

-This example shows how to configure the TIM peripheral in PWM (Pulse Width Modulation) mode.
+Configuration of the TIM peripheral in PWM (pulse width modulation) mode.

 SystemCoreClock is set to 48 MHz for STM32F0xx Devices.